DEBONDIUM/crispy/docs/_sources/usage.rst.txt

 .. code-block:: python

-   files = cp.load_files("input_files/")
+   files = cp.load_files("files/")

 Then launch the fragment detection:

 .. code-block:: python

-   fragments_history = cp.detect_fragment(files)
+   frag_dict = cp.detect_fragment(files)

 Input File Format
 -----------------

-Crispy operates on all type of files, as long as they contain structured data describing discrete domain properties such as nodes and bonds.
+Crispy operates on all type of files, as long as they contain structured data describing bonded particle based domain properties such as nodes and bonds.

 A typical input file should be structured like this: